Harry Lapow: Recognition

 In 1978 Dover Publications published a book of his Coney Island work, Coney Island Beach People, one hundred and thirty-eight full-page or slightly cropped medium-format images arranged for their visual connections rather than chronologically.
 In his introduction, David Toor writes that; Harry Lapow concentrates on individuals and small groups.
 He uses the sand, sea, sky and the shape of the individual to create negative space, abstract form, striking composition.
 He emphasizes the interplay and repetition of shapes created by the subjects and the background, the shadows on the sand, the reflections in the water.

 John Gabree, reviewing it for Newsday remarks that; Sometimes the human beings who inhabit Harry Lapow's Coney Island look less like people than like geological phenomena, mountains especially, or rocks strewn on the beach.
-Other times, in their grotesque poses, they are like scuptures.
+Other times, in their grotesque poses, they are like sculptures.
 With their noses covered and sunglasses, many resemble creatures from Mars.
 Lapow creates beauty rather than capturing it.
 No lively creatures in bikinis grace his pictures...And yet there is extraordinary beauty in these photographs.Fotofolio, the postcard company, distributed several Lapow images.
 Robert L. Pincus, reviewing Lapow's 1981 joint show with John Brumfield and Lou Stoumen at G. Ray Hawkins Gallery in Los Angeles considered that it was; ...his photographs of the '70s that seem most confident and perceptive.
 A 1975 portrait of two elderly women in bathing caps strolling along the shoreline is particularly poignant; both their halting stances and facial expressions, caught unaware, are effectingly vulnerable.